QuaSi-Software/Documentation/docs/resie_input_file_format.md

 The results will be saved by default in `./output/output_plot.html`.
 The plot can be opened with any browser and offers some interactivity like zooming or hiding data series.

-A custom output does not filter or sort, but uses the order specified in the input file.
+A custom output does not sort alphabetically, but uses the order specified in the input file.
+It filters temperature flows if they contain no data, e.g. for non-thermal media or if no energy has been transferred.
 To specify a custom selection of outputs, use the following syntax:

 ```json
 "output_plot": {